 Certain decisions made by the Resident Group need to be checked with the Trust before being allowed, ie, large expenditures on new fixed assets, and voting on new Long-Term Participants

-At the end of each working week we get together for a Planning Meeting!
+At the beginning of each working week we get together for a Planning Meeting!